Introduction

 Bottled Beverages

 In the beverage industry, especially where glass bottles are used, the risk of glass shard contamination during the filling or capping process is a critical concern.
 An advanced X-Ray inspection system is essential in detecting even tiny fragments of glass that may be invisible to the naked eye.
-Whether you’re bottling juice, carbonated soft drinks, or premium wines, a reliable X-Ray inspection machine ensures product integrity by identifying foreign materials, even through thick glass or foil-lined caps.
+Whether you’re bottling juice, carbonated soft drinks, or premium wines, a reliable X-Ray detection equipment ensures product integrity by identifying foreign materials, even through thick glass or foil-lined caps.
 This level of precision allows beverage manufacturers to uphold brand trust and meet global safety standards.

 Bottled Sauces and Oils

 Sauces and edible oils often come in glass or PET bottles, which are prone to contamination during high-speed filling or capping.
 Additionally, their viscous or opaque nature makes traditional inspection methods ineffective.
-A specialized X-Ray inspection equipment setup can penetrate dense liquids and detect contaminants such as metal shavings, plastic pieces, or even bone fragments in value-added sauces.
+A specialized X-Ray inspection solution setup can penetrate dense liquids and detect contaminants such as metal shavings, plastic pieces, or even bone fragments in value-added sauces.
 These food X-Ray inspection systems are also capable of verifying fill levels and checking for air pockets or improper sealing, ensuring consistent product quality.

 Pharmaceutical Liquids or Tablet Bottles